Brand New Eyes World Tour: Honda Civic Tour Show

-The Honda Civic tour was the biggest production the band had had so far.
-The stage was constructed of 3 ramps up to a platform behind the drum set, and 6 large video screens behind that.
-The show began with a large black curtain concealing the stage while the band played an instrumental intro, with spotlights revealing the silhouettes of the band.
-As the intro ended, they begin playing "Ignorance" as the curtain simultaneously dropped, the video screens flashing the band's logo during the intro, as the intro progressed the video screen changed to images of light bulbs (similar to the song's music video) during the intro, light bulbs also swung down from the top of the stage, continuing to swing throughout the song.
+The Honda Civic tour featured the biggest production the band had had thus far.
+The stage was constructed of three ramps leading up to a platform behind the drum set, with six large video screens behind that.

+The show began with a large black curtain concealing the stage while the band played an instrumental with spotlights revealing the silhouettes of the band.
+Upon the ending of the introductory instrumentals, Paramore began playing "Ignorance" as the curtain simultaneously dropped, the video screens flashing the band's logo during the intro, as the intro progressed the video screen changed to images of light bulbs (similar to the song's music video) during the intro, light bulbs also swung down from the top of the stage, continuing to swing throughout the song.
 The band then played "Feeling Sorry" as the video screens each showed a live feed of each member of the band performing during the choruses, at the end of the bridge the band would stop playing and Hayley would greet the crowd and welcome them to the tour.
 After playing "That's What You Get" and "Emergency" the band played "Playing God" as the video screens showed images of picture frames, the same picture frames on the back of Brand New Eyes and the song's single cover.
 After that they played Careful, as images of the Brand New Eyes butterfly flashed during the chorus, they then continued with their hit-single "Decode" as the video screen showed the band running through the forest with fireworks and flares, the video has been described as a part-two to the song's music video.
 After that Hayley Williams and Josh Farro moved to stage left and performed an acoustic cover of Loretta Lynn's "You Ain't Women Enough."
 After that, a red couch (similar to the one on the cover of All We Know is Falling) and a small lamp were brought out and the band performed a three-song acoustic set, during this the light bulbs from Ignorance were brought down again to illuminate the stage.
 After that the band returned with "Let the Flames Begin" while the video screens showed images of open hands during the 'Oh Father' outro.
 They then performed "Crushcrushcrush" and "Pressure " stopping in the bridge during "Pressure" for Hayley to introduce all the band members, and for Josh to introduce Hayley.
 They then performed "Looking Up" while each of the video screens showed lyrics to the song and each of the band members daily lives, at the end of the song all the members came together to ride bikes as the split-screens faded away.
 They then ended their main set with their biggest hit "The Only Exception" as pyrotechnics were used during the last chorus of the song.
 The band then exited and come back for an encore, starting with "Brick By Boring Brick" while the video screens showed various images, including deserts, snakes, the Brand New Eyes butterfly, and hot air balloons.
 After "Brick" the band concluded their set with their breakthrough song "Misery Business" as flashing images of the "Riot!" logo filled the video screens, during the bridge Williams would let one, or sometimes various fans on stage to sing the rest of the song or sometimes play guitar, and as the last chorus came in confetti cannons were shot towards the crowd.
 The set concluded with the video screen showing Paramore's logo and the band bowing then leaving the stage.
 They used the same production for their Oceania and UK tours.